jbowdre/runtimeterror/content/posts/automate-proxmox-packer-builds-github-actions/index.md

 I wanted my runner to execute the build inside of a Docker container so that I could control that environment a bit more, and I also wanted to ensure that it would run [without elevated permissions](https://docs.docker.com/engine/security/rootless/).
 It took a bit of fiddling to get there, but I'm pretty pleased with the result!

+{{% notice note "Self-Hosted Runner Security" %}}
+GitHub [strongly recommends](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners#self-hosted-runner-security) that you only use self-hosted runners with **private** repositories.
+You don't want a misconfigured workflow to allow a pull request submitted from a fork to run potentially-malicious code on your system(s).

+So while I have a [public repo](https://github.com/jbowdre/packer-proxmox-templates/) to share my Packer work, my runner environment is attached to an otherwise-identical private repo.
+I'd recommend following a similar setup.
+{{% /notice %}}

+#### Setup Rootless Docker Host
 I started by cloning a fresh Ubuntu 22.04 VM off of my new template.
 After doing the basic initial setup (setting the hostname and IP, connecting it Tailscale), I then created a user account for the runner to use.
 That account will need sudo privileges during the initial setup, but then I can revoke that access.
 I also set a password for the account.

 ```shell